GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/F2Img-DRTutorial/02_data_reduction.rst

 We know that our dataset has only one filter (Y-band).
-If our dataset contained data with more filters, we would have had to use the ``--expr`` option to select the appropriate filter as follow:
+If our dataset contained data with more filters, we would have had to use the ``--expr`` option to select the appropriate filter as follows:

 .. code-block:: bash